-Somalia car bombings: Death toll climbs to 358
+Somalia truck bombings: Death toll climbs to 358

 - Fifty-six people are still missing, officials say

-- The car bombings went off minutes apart and near each other
+- The bombings went off minutes apart and near each other

-(CNN)The death toll in a double car bombing in Somalia has climbed to 358 people, Security Minister Mohamed Abukar and Information Minister Abdirahman Omar Osman said Friday.
+(CNN)The death toll in a double bombing in Somalia has climbed to 358 people, Security Minister Mohamed Abukar and Information Minister Abdirahman Omar Osman said Friday.

-The bombings occurred October 14, in Mogadishu, the capital city.
+The truck bombings occurred October 14, in Mogadishu, the capital city.
 The initial vehicle bomb destroyed dozens of stalls and the popular Safari Hotel in the heart of the city.
 Minutes later, a second vehicle bomb went off nearby.

 Abukar and Osman said 56 people are still missing and 228 are injured, with 122 of the most seriously injured flown to Turkey, Sudan and Kenya for treatment.